John-Limb/John-Limb.github.io/_posts/2024-08-08-PlexSetup.md

 * Start Plex
 `sudo systemctl start plexmediaserver`
 * Enable plex
-` sudo systemctl start plexmediaserver`
+` sudo systemctl enable plexmediaserver`

 Now you can go to server IP on port 32400 and configure plex.
 You can stop here if you don't want to add any further customisations or monitoring to plex.